-- Prior to movement of the vessel and/or deployment/retrieval of equipment, the moon pool must be monitored continuously for a minimum of 30 minutes, by a dedicated crew observer with no other tasks, to ensure no individual ESA-listed species are present in the moon pool area. - If a protected species is observed in the moon pool prior to movement of the vessel, the vessel must not be moved and equipment must not be deployed or retrieved, to the extent practicable. - If the observed animal leaves the moon pool, the operator may commence activities. - If the observed animal remains the moon pool, contact BSEE prior to planned movement of the vessel, according to reporting requirements (see below under Reporting of Observations of Protected Species with an Enclosed Moon Pool). - Should a protected species be observed in a moon pool prior to activity commencement (including lowering or retrieval of equipment), recovery of the animal or other actions specific to the scenario may be required to prevent interaction with the animal.
-Operators must not take such action except at the direction of, and after contact with, NMFS (see Reporting Requirements below). - SLACK-LINE PRECAUTIONS AND REPORTING REQUIREMENT: If operations require the use of flexible, small diameter (< 2 in) lines to support operations (with or without divers), operators/contractors must reduce the slack in the lines to prevent accidental entanglement of protected species (i.e. species protected under the ESA and/or MMPA).
-This may include tether lines attached to remotely operated equipment.
-The requirements below must be followed for any activities entailing use of flexible, small diameter lines that will not remain continuously taut, except under circumstances when complying with these requirements would put the safety of divers, crew, or the vessel at risk. - Operators must utilize tensioning tools and/or other appropriate procedures to reduce unnecessary looseness in the lines and/or potential looping. - The lines must remain taut, as long as additional safety risks are not created by this action.
+- Prior to movement of the vessel and/or deployment/retrieval of equipment, the moon pool must be monitored continuously for a minimum of 30 minutes, by a dedicated crew observer with no other tasks, to ensure no individual protected species is present in the moon pool area. - If a protected species is observed in the moon pool prior to movement of the vessel, the vessel must not be moved and equipment must not be deployed or retrieved, to the extent practicable.
+If the observed animal leaves the moon pool, the operator may commence activities.
+If the observed animal remains in the moon pool contact BSEE prior to planned movement of the vessel according to reporting requirements (see below under Reporting of Observations of Protected Species within an Enclosed Moon Pool). - Should a protected species be observed in a moon pool prior to activity commencement (including lowering or retrieval of equipment), recovery of the animal or other actions specific to the scenario may be required to prevent interaction with the animal.
+Operators must not take such action except at the direction of, and after contact with, NMFS (see Reporting Requirements below).